 Tailor-Made Day Tours to Cesena and Rimini

-We end our art-inspired travel programs with a 1-day visit to equally impressive Cesena and Rimini.
+We end our art-inspired itineraries with a 1-day visit to equally impressive Cesena and Rimini.
 These two historically significant locations feature many opportunities for sightseeing and indulging in ancient Roman history.

 In Cesena, you’ll find the Biblioteca Malatestiana, a remarkable library that features more than 300 manuscripts in Latin, Greek and Hebrew, along with over 200,000 volumes of books.
 Rimini, on the other hand, is best known for its unfinished cathedral church called Tempio Malatestiano.
 The cathedral is closely associated with Sigismondo Malatesta who commissioned its reconstruction by Leon Battista Alberti.